General Descripton of the STEPS Program

 - People with ABI commonly report having to deal with more than one type of impairment following their injury.
 These may include physical, cognitive, sensory, emotional, communication and behavioural impairments.

 - The impact on family and community is also profound.
 Commonly, people with ABI experience deterioration in their family, social and community networks.

-- Service and support opportunities in Queensland are limited and community attitudes restrictive.
-Subsequently, people with serious brain injuries face significant social and rehabilitation problems e.g. unemployment, greater risk of alcohol and drug abuse, mental health problems and inappropriate accommodation (e.g. nursing homes).
+- People with serious brain injuries can often face significant social and rehabilitation barriers. e.g. unemployment, greater risk of alcohol and drug abuse, mental health problems and inappropriate accommodation (e.g. nursing homes).

-- These problems are further compounded for people with ABI in rural areas due to a paucity of community services and the geographical dispersion of available services across vast areas.
+- These problems are further compounded for people with ABI in rural areas due to a lack of community services and the geographical dispersion of available services across vast areas.

-The STEPS Skills Program is a FREE, 6- week interactive group program.
+The STEPS Skills Program is a FREE, 6- week interactive group program, typically offered as 2-hour weekly sessions with groups of 8-10 people.
+The groups are lead by trained leaders (see STEPS Program Leader information below).
 It includes a workbook for everyone to use and follows a structured Program Outline.
-People with brain injury or stroke and their families and carers are welcome to attend the STEPS Skills Program.
+The workbook facilitates group discussion and focuses on ways for participants to look after themselves and learn ways to get support they need.
+People with brain injury or stroke and their families and carers are welcome to attend.

 The benefits for participants in the STEPS Skills Program might include:

 - working with others in the groupwork sessions on issues that will positively influence your health and well-being both now and into the future

 - thinking about ways to look after yourself

 - learning ways to get the support you need